louisabraham/fritm/README.md

 # Differences with [proxychains](https://github.com/haad/proxychains) / [proxychains-ng](https://github.com/rofl0r/proxychains-ng)

-  - `fritm-hook` is intented as simplified and cross-platform version of proxychains.
+  - `fritm-spawn` is intented as simplified and cross-platform version of proxychains.
+  - `fritm-hook` can attach to an already running process.
   - proxychains is not cross-platform and hard to install, whereas fritm is cross-platform and simple to install.
-  - proxychains uses a config file whereas `fritm-hook` only takes two arguments
+  - proxychains uses a config file whereas `fritm-spawn` only takes two arguments
   - fritm includes a HTTP proxy server (that is also able to communicate with proxychains)
   - proxychains can handle a lot of different proxy types (SOCKS4, SOCKS5, HTTPS) with a lot of options (e.g. for authentification)
   - proxychains can chain multiple proxies
-  - proxychains handles any proxy address whereas `fritm-hook` defaults to localhost.
+  - proxychains handles any proxy address whereas `fritm-spawn` defaults to localhost.
 However, if anyone needs it for remote addresses, post an issue and I'll implement it.